Land Use & Resource Classes

 Irrigated

-• Uses irrigation infrastructure
+• Requires irrigation infrastructure

 • Only available on land equipped for irrigation (from GAEZ dataset)